 Here are our top ten tips to make sure you have the ride of your life!

-Tip #1 – Make sure your bike is in sound mechanical condition
+Tip #1 – Make sure your bike is working well

-Take your bike to a credible bike shop for a service.
-Make sure you check your shoes, cleats and bike set-up, including handlebars, seat, and tyres - and don’t forget your brakes!
+Take your bike to the experts at your local bike shop for a service.
+Be sure to check your shoes, cleats and bike set-up, including handlebars, seat, and tyres – and don’t forget your brakes!

 Tip #2 – Start training now!